darrylcousins/native_start/README.md

 First goal is to be able to scaffold a `react-native` project with some extra bits.

-I pretty much followed this tutorial: [Create Your Own Yeoman-Style Scaffolding Tool with Caporal.js](https://www.sitepoint.com/scaffolding-tool-caporal-js/) to build this project.

 ## ESLint

 Set up a configuration file: